C H U R C H R E F O R M S E R I E S

 He went on to explain the sequence of events that led to the full materialization of the dream almost 10 years later:

 “I was part of a ‘church’ where duty-wise I steadily climbed the ladder all the way to a ‘leadership’ position (i.e., climbing the church steeple).
-But then God began to open my eyes about the mammonish ‘pastor’ of that place.
+Then God began to open my eyes about the mammonish ‘pastor’ of that place.
 However, I foolishly chose to ignore the many red flags God waved at me, as well as refusing to leave when over and over He nudged me to.
 The main reason for my reticence was the fact that I really enjoyed the fellowship of the brethren.
 God then put me on a sickbed for a month where He made it quite clear in my spirit that I had to leave, otherwise I would not be healed.
 After meditating I finally relented.
 I then emailed the ‘pastor’ and let him know of my decision to leave the church (i.e., the last rung with a mind of its own came unglued).
 I was fully healed one week later.
 Not too long after, the mammonish ‘pastor’ sold the entire church property and pocketed over $12 million from the sale.
 His goal of becoming a millionaire finally came true.
 (Beware of prosperity teachers!
 They’re out to prosper themselves.)
 Knowing that I unwittingly took part in his Machiavellian scheme as a member of the leadership left me devastated as I collapsed emotionally (i.e., I held on tight to the detached rung as I fell in a body of water [or tears]).
-But at least God made sure I was not there when the sale went through and its proceed misappropriated.
+At least God made sure I was not there when the sale went through and its proceed misappropriated.
 I am grateful that He forced me to jump ship before it capsized.
 Subsequently, I left the country and visited my aunt in a small Caribbean island where I stayed for a year (i.e., the older lady on the small raft in the middle of the ocean) to recharge and refuel spiritually.”

 “You keep track of all my sorrows.
 You have collected all my tears in your bottle.
 You have recorded each one in your book… In God I have put my trust, I shall not be afraid.
 What can man do to me?”
 Psalm 56: 8,11